What are your hours?

 With the base membership, you are free to come and go during operating hours whenever you want and use our studio and equipment to do your own thing.

-Why is Self Defense unavailable until November 2017?
+Why is Self Defense currently unavailable?

-Our founder and lead instructor, Michael Saad, is currently the only instructor for our self defense program and his schedule is completely booked until late-2017.
+Our founder and lead instructor, Michael Saad, is currently the only instructor for our self defense program and his schedule is completely booked until mid-2018.
 This is subject to change, so please sign up for our waiting list to be notified when his training schedule opens.

 Billing and Accounts